Cannabis comes from the leaves, stems, seeds, and flowers of the Cannabis sativa hemp plant. According to the

 - seizures and epilepsy

-- post-traumatic stress disorder (PTSD)
+- post-traumatic stress disorder

-- Lou Gehrig’s disease
+- amyotrophic lateral sclerosis, otherwise known as Lou Gehrig’s disease

 - multiple sclerosis